 Pedestrian Access to Johnston Canyon

 Daniella Rubeling, visitor experience manager with Parks Canada, has some advice for those wishing to access on Johnston Canyon on foot.

 “Starting May 21, in time for the long weekend, public transit to the Johnson Canyon day-use area will resume,” she said.
 “We like to strongly discourage pedestrian access and encourage people to take transit instead from Banff, hike the canyon trail and then take the bus back to Banff.”

-Route 9 on the Banff Roam transit system will begin on May 21, 2021.
+Route 9 on the Banff Roam transit system will begin on the May long weekend.

 If you have any questions or comments about cycling to Johnston Canyon we would be happy to answer them.
 Check out our video below to see the beauty of cycling the Bow Valley Parkway.